All Episodes

 They do it repeatedly.

-It's not anti-Semitic to say that you know Israel's good at murdering people.
+It's not anti-Semitic to say that, you know, Israel's good at murdering people.

 They do it every day, for God's sake.

-So it's not anti-Semitic.
+It's not anti-Semitic.

 Now, at the same time, we don't, in my opinion, we don't have evidence that Israel is behind us.